-Based on these calculations, the recommended riser pipe is 5 ft in diameter, and the required sump excavation depth is 8 ft into the Solvay waste.
-The sump area design includes two separate riser pipes with pumps (a main and a backup) and a 10-ft offset between each riser pipe.
+Based on these calculations, the recommended riser pipe is 5 ft. in diameter, and the required sump excavation depth is 5 ft. into the Solvay waste.
+The sump area design includes two separate permanent riser pipes with pumps (a main and a backup) and a 10-ft. offset between each riser pipe.
+The design also includes four temporary riser pipes for use during operations only.
 Drawings C-005 and C-010 in Appendix E provide the detailed design of the sump grading, pumps, and risers of the liquids management system.